Healthdirect Free Australian health advice you can count on.

 • Severe acute respiratory syndrome (SARS) is a viral illness that can cause severe pneumonia.

-• Currently, SARS is not known to be spreading anywhere in the world.
+• SARS is currently not known to be spreading anywhere in the world.

 • There is no cure or vaccine for SARS.